Caramelizing Onions Takes Time — Why Do Recipe Writers Fib About That?

 When it comes to the topic of caramelized onions, Slate writer Tom Scocca is disgruntled.
-Specifically, he is dissatisfied about the downright lying that goes on in recipes about how long it takes to caramelize onions.
-He points out examples of cookbook authors and writers implying it takes as little as 5 to 10 minutes to create dark caramelized onion.
-He’s calling fiddlesticks on this fiction: How long does it really take to caramelize onions, and why do recipe writers pretend otherwise?
+Specifically, he is dissatisfied with the downright lying that goes on in recipes about how long it takes to caramelize onions.
+He points out examples of cookbook authors and writers implying it takes as little as five to 10 minutes to create dark caramelized onions.
+He’s calling fiddlesticks on this fiction.

 How Long It Takes to Caramelize Onions